Aychlove/Aychlove.github.io/book/About.md

 AYCH Inc., is  for "leadwise" and "managewell" principle.

 If you would like to join AYCH inc for contributing, you are advised to click at [AYCH](https://github.com/apps/aychome/)

+#  A Collection of Proverbs

+Angolan proverb says, "The mysterious road beckons the young man."

+Besinese proverb says, "A great affair covers up a small matter."

+Guinean proverb says, "No matter how long the winter, spring is sure to follow."